Emergency Dentist In Milton Keynes

 How a fractured tooth is treated will depend on how badly it is broken.
 Regardless of the damage, treatment should always be determined by a dentist:

-Minor fractures can be smoothed by your dentist with a sandpaper disc or simply left alone, another option is to restore the tooth with a composite restoration.
-In either case, you should treat the tooth with care for several days
+Minor fractures can be smoothed by your dentist or simply left alone, another option is to restore the tooth with a composite restoration.
+In either case, you should treat the tooth with care for several days.

 Moderate fractures include damage to the enamel, dentin and/or pulp.